-First, it is very effective at completely getting the conversation away from talking about they are currently using somebody already.
-But the other reason this is a good way to handle this and other sales objections is that you want to ask your pre-qualifying questions anyways so this basically takes you from the prospect trying to get rid of you and turns the direction around into what you really want to talk about anyways.
+First, it is very effective at completely getting the conversation away from talking about the fact that they are currently using somebody already.
+But the other reason this is a good way to handle this and other sales objections is that you want to ask your pre-qualifying questions in any situation so this basically takes you from the prospect trying to get rid of you and turns the direction around into what you really want to talk about anyways.

-Here is how that might go and you can use this objection rebuttals for other objections as well.
+Here is how that might go and you can use these objection rebuttals for other objections as well.

 I understand.
 If I could ask you real quick:

 How do you feel about the current design and layout of your website?

 How important is it for you to improve your website conversion rates?

 How much of a priority is it for you to increase your website traffic?